 Return Types

-In practical software development, java-return-types">return types influence everything from API design to internal logic structuring.
+In practical software development, return types influence everything from API design to internal logic structuring.
 A well-chosen return type improves readability, enforces correctness, and enables reuse.
 Conversely, poor return type decisions can lead to confusion, bugs, and tightly coupled code.
-Because of this, return types are not just a syntactic requirement—they are a design decision.
+Because of this, return types are not just a syntactic requirement; they are a design decision.

 What Is a Return Type?